red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_constructor.md

 # Hiding implementation details

-The underlying problem here is that in the initial design, there is no differentiation between implementation details and actual collaborators.
+The underlying problem here is that in the current design, there is no differentiation between implementation details and actual collaborators.
 All dependencies are just passed into the constructor.

 We often find this pattern to put all dependencies of a class in its constructor in projects that use dependency injection frameworks.
 Dependency injection frameworks make it easy to structure your code like that, as the framework will do all the construction work for you.

-This ease is continued by the use of mocking frameworks like [Mockito][mockito], as it again makes it very easy to instantiate a class and just mock all of its dependencies.
+This ease is continued by the use of mocking frameworks like [Mockito][mockito], as it again makes it very easy to instantiate a class and mock all of its dependencies.

 These seemingly effortless choices can hurt the long-term maintainability of our codebase as they also tend to allow unintentional coupling between test and production code to creep into the codebase.

-In addition, people often tend to follow the advice to have one test per unit (e.g., class, function), which can lead to tight coupling, as then the structure of the tests mirrors the structure of the code too closely.
+In addition, people often tend to follow the advice to have one test per unit (e.g., class, function), which can lead to tight coupling, as the structure of the tests mirrors the structure of the code too closely.

 To improve the design, we will hide the implementation details by removing the mapper parameter from the constructor.
 Instead, we create the mapper inside our class.
-Alternatively, we could reference a shared, static instance if we need to be sure to use a similiarily configured mapper in multiple places.
+Alternatively, we could re-use a shared instance if we need to use a similarly configured mapper in multiple places.

 {% highlight java %}
 public class MyService4 {